|

 Windows-XP (among others) can maintain a log of all commands sent to a modem, and responses received from a modem.
-This can be very useful in diagnosing problems with dial-up networking, etc Start by locating the modem in Device Manager:
+This can be very useful in diagnosing problems with dial-up networking, etc

 Right-click the required modem in the list: